NicholasStout/A3C-Stock-broker/README.md

 # A3C-Stock-broker
 This is a (failed) project that attempted to come up with a winning strategy for trading forex pairs.
-I believe it failed due to a lack of information and lack of data normalization.
+Ultimately I did not understand the Forex market well enough from a statistical point of view to make a profit.
+It did, however, tell me not to make any trades, which was the strategy I ended up using.
 I would like to revisit this some time in the future, after learning more about current methods of stock forecasting.

 The basic way it worked was this:
 1) I scraped the last ten years of Forex data off of a website